truflation/developers/.github/CODE_OF_CONDUCT.md

 1. Make sure you are aligned with our Core Values.
 1. Assign yourself to a Goal and a Problem (GitHub issue) you are solving.
 1. Use Github and do not use messaging apps (i.e. Telegram) and DMs during a normal course of execution.
 Exception: use messaging apps only to "fight with a fire" (i.e.: server down, critical product bug) in real-time.
 In the exception case when you end up using messaging apps you must leave a complete log of important conversation details in the relevant Goal or Problem.
-1. Use `@mention` only when it is crucial for the person to be notified.
-Otherwise, use "reactions" (likes) instead.
+1. Use comments and `@mention` only when it is crucial for the person to be notified.
+Otherwise, use "reactions" (likes) to the comments instead.
 1. Ensure the quality of your work.
 It is a sign of poor ownership and lack of confidence when you expect someone to deal with your incomplete work.
 1. Leave updates a few times a day to keep things transparent and simple for others.